khj1977/tiny_oo_clisp/README.md

 Have fun with hacking clisp!

 # How to test?
-In src dir, tyep the following in terminal:
+In src dir, type the following in terminal:

 clisp init.lisp